 The directors are responsible for the other information.
-The other information comprises the Report of the Directors, the Corporate Governance Report, the Sustainability Report, which we obtained prior to the date of this report, and the Annual Report, which is expected to be made available to us after that date.
+The other information comprises the Report of the Directors, the Corporate Governance Report, the Sustainability Report, which we obtained prior to the date of this report, which is expected to be made available to us after that date.
 The other information does not include the financial statements and our auditor's report thereon.